qihongl/learn-hippo/README.md

     └── vis-zuo-scramble.py         # visualize the results for the scrambling analysis (see simulation 7)
 ```

-## General procedure to replicate the simulation results
+## Replicate the simulation results - general guidelines

-Here we introduce the general procedure of how to replicate any simulation in the paper and explain the logic of the code.
-We will use simulation 2 as an example, since many simulations depends on it.
+Here we introduce the general procedure of how to replicate any simulation in the paper.
+We will use simulation 2 as an example.

 ### 0. Download the code
 First, you need to clone this repo: